-- 6.2.15 Liquidated Damages: A specified contract provision which entitles the state to demand a set monetary amount determined to be a fair and equitable repayment to the state for loss of service due to vendor's failure to meet specific completion or due dates. - 6.2.16 Bonuses: Provisions in any requisition or contract that specifies a monetary reward for early completion of a project is prohibited and considered illegal. - 6.2.17 Evaluation and Award: Once bids are received, they are examined by the Purchasing Division to ensure compliance with all specifications.
+- 6.2.6 Liquidated Damages: A specified contract provision which entitles the state to demand a set monetary amount determined to be a fair and equitable repayment to the state for loss of service due to vendor's failure to meet specific completion or due dates. - 6.2.7 Bonuses: Provisions in any requisition or contract that specifies a monetary reward for early completion of a project is prohibited and considered illegal.